-- the preparation, implementation, and review of the IDP. - establishment, implementation, and review of the performance management system. - imonitoring and review of the performance, including the outcomes and impact of such performance; and - preparation of the municipal budget.
+- the preparation, implementation, and review of the IDP. - establishment, implementation, and review of the performance management system. - including the outcomes and impact of such performance, including the outcomes and impact of such performance; and - preparation of the municipal budget.

 2.4 Public Meetings